yetibot/yetibot.github.io/resources/templates/md/pages/dev-guide.md

 `:result/data` to obtain the subset of data and pass it to command handlers under the `:data-collection` key.

-Now data propagation can work across collection utilities!
-For example, here is how `random` preserves the data:
+Collection utilities use `data-collection` to propagate the correct data that mirrors the transformation it applies to `opts`.
+For example, here is how `random` propagates the proper data:

 ```clojure
 (defn random